splendorgrandeur-sketch/GREEN-VALLEY-MEDICAL-CENTER-PERFORMANCE-OVERVIEW-AND-REVIEW/README.md

 - Explore higher‑value specialist services to diversify revenue streams

 ---
+## Data Limitation
+This analysis was conducted using a static healthcare dataset containing patient demographics, treatment outcomes, departmental performance and treatment cost information.
+The dataset did not contain data fields, benchmarks targets, patient satisfaction scores or readmission rates.
+As a result, trend analysis, target variance analysis and predictive modelling could not be performed.

 ## 📂 Explore Full Reports
 You can access the interactive documents below: